Grizzly Bear Tour from Vancouver: Fly to Canada’s First Protected Grizzly Bear Habitat and Return the Same Day

 If you would like pre- or post-tour accommodation near Vancouver International Airport (YVR), the Fairmont Vancouver Airport is connected to the terminal.
 There are also many nearby hotels that offer courtesy airport shuttles.

-Airport transportation and parking
+Airport (YVR) transportation and parking

 Visitor information